schnarkus/org.dieschnittstelle.iam.mwf.api/README.md

-## MWF Framework Simple API Server.
+## MWF Framework simple API server.
 For educational use only.
 Also see LICENSE file.

 # Prerequisites